deseret-tech/litecoin-python/sphinx/source/usage.rst

 For basic sending and receiving of payments, the four most important methods are

 *Getting the current balance*
-  Use the method :func:`~bitcoin.connection.BitcoinConnection.getbalance` to get the current server balance.
+  Use the method :func:`~bitcoinrpc.connection.BitcoinConnection.getbalance` to get the current server balance.

   ::

     print "Your balance is %f" % (conn.getbalance(),)

-*Check a customer address for validity and get information about it* This can be done with the method :func:`~bitcoin.connection.BitcoinConnection.validateaddress`.
+*Check a customer address for validity and get information about it* This can be done with the method :func:`~bitcoinrpc.connection.BitcoinConnection.validateaddress`.

   ::